Gillette Lost and Found group They have added a women’s meeting on Sunday, from 5-6 p.m., same location as the 3 pm meeting.

 Our region consists of NA meetings in all of Wyoming and the south western portion of Nebraska.
 NA is a nonprofit fellowship or society of men and women for whom drugs had become a major problem.
 We are recovering addicts who meet regularly to help each other stay clean.
 This is a program of complete abstinence from all drugs.
 There is only one requirement for membership, the desire to stop using.

-Please Submit all Questions using the form above.
+Please Submit all Questions, concerns or needed changes to: firstname.lastname@example.org .
 Be sure to include any Website URL's for anything that needs to be shared via our website.
 Alternately, we can be reached via US Mail at:

 PO Box 40182

 Stay surrendered, Stay serene.
 Stay serene, Stay Clean!

 Most of us do not have to think twice about this question.
 We know!
 Our whole life and thinking was centered in drugs in one form or another—the getting and using and finding ways and means to get more.
 We lived to use and used to live.
 Very simply, an addict is a man or woman whose life is controlled by drugs.
 We are people in the grip of a continuing and progressive illness whose ends are always the same: jails, institutions, and death.